-Cell phone usage is not permitted during class time

-Unless permission has been granted by a teacher or an administrator and is being used for instructional purposes only.
+Cell phone usage for non-academic use is not permitted during class time unless permission has been granted by a teacher or an administrator and is being used for instructional purposes only.
 Students that fail to comply with the cell phone policy are subject to disciplinary actions.
 Confiscated cell phones will be placed in the Business Office (N211) and will not be available for pick up until after 4:00 PM.
 HISD policy requires a fee for the return of cell phones.
 Texas Education Code 37.082 allows a \$15.00 retrieval fee for cell phones.